arielscarpinelli/oldtube/docs/index.md

 # Privacy Policy

-There is no personal information (including YT access tokens) stored in any server of mine.
-It is all always saved inside your own TV.
+There is no personal information (including access tokens, search queries, watched vides, etc.) sent nor stored in any server managed by me.
+All personal information is always stored ONLY in your own TV and sent directly to YouTube API.

+In order to be able to list your favourites, saved playlists, etc ("My YouTube" section) the app offers to login using your YouTube credentials.
+These credentials, along with any information retrieved using them is exchanged and stored only on your own TV and sent directly to YouTube API.

-If you happen to install the build distributed by me, it has Google Analytics on it for the purpose of me knowing how much people actually use this software.
-Feel free to opt out, download the code and install it yourself without GA if you don't agree.
-In no case personal information (like what you search in YT) is sent or stored anywhere outside YT itself.
+If you happen to install the app build distributed in the oldtube.us site, it has a Google Analytics tracking configured on it for the purpose of me knowing how much people actually use this software.
+Feel free to opt out by downloading the code and building your own version without GA setup if you don't agree.
+In no case personal information (like what you search in YT) is sent for tracking.

 # Terms and Conditions